Favourited 2191 times

 Arrive MONDAY 9th August 2021 - Leave SATURDAY 21st August 2021:

 Tasks: Pick and process tomatoes.
 Crack nuts.
 Gardening work.
 Two day trips to our house to do cleaning, tidying, painting, etc.

 Arrive MONDAY 13th September 2021 - Leave SATURDAY 25th September 2021:

 Tasks: Pick and process tomatoes.
 Pick almonds.
 Maybe pick grapes.
 Crack nuts.
 Process vegetables.
 Gardening.

 Note: The leaving day is a Saturday but you could stay until Monday if you wanted to.

 We don't want any anti-vaxers, conspiracy theorists or people who think that COVID does not exist.
 If you are vaccinated, it might help you be chosen.

 The volunteers that we might be interested in would have these characteristics: actually interested in growing food, self-sufficiency and alternative technologies.
 Don't mind about being isolated and in the middle of nowhere.
 Sociable and fun to be with.

-We will be planting growing and harvesting vegetables and preparing to be as self sufficient as possible.
+We will be planting, growing and harvesting vegetables and preparing to be as self-sufficient as possible.

-We have hosted over 300 workawayers over the last 10 years.
+We have hosted more than 300 workawayers over the last 10 years.
 We welcome hardworking people who like being in a beautiful remote mountain setting.
 It is especially important that you are a pleasant sociable person with a good sense of humour who likes good conversation and can appreciate eating good healthy food.